 How to get to Grotte dell’Angelo

-If Grotte dell’Angelo lighted the fire in you, then in 200 km to the east you can find other famous Italian caves – Grotte Di Castellana, located not far from Putignano.
+If Grotte dell’Angelo has impressed you, then 200 km to the east, you can find other famous Italian caves, Grotte Di Castellana, located not far from Putignano.

 Grotte Di Castellana

-Grotte Di Castellana – is a huge complex of caves with fancy stalactites and stalagmites, similar to the underground fairy world of gnomes.
-Nobody knew about the existence of these caves for a very long time.
+Grotte Di Castellana is a huge complex of caves with fancy stalactites and stalagmites similar to an underground fairy world of gnomes.
+Nobody knew about these caves for a long time.
 The peasants called a deep hole in the earth the gates of hell.
-Domestic livestock used to fall down in this hole and nothing could help the animals from dying.
-The rotting bodies stank so much that people were trying to stay away from this place.
+Livestock often fell down into this hole and nothing could save their life.
+The remains stank so strongly that people stayed away from this place.

-The first attempts to investigate the caves belongs to the XVIII century, but only in 1938 a group of speleologists led by Franco Anelli managed to evaluate the real scale of the underground complex.
-Now there is a sculpture of him erected in the first cave, the one with the deep hole on the surface, and some of the grottoes are open for visiting.
+The first attempts to explore the caves were made in the 18th century, but only in 1938, a group of speleologists led by Franco Anelli evaluated the real scale of the underground complex.
+A sculpture of Franco Anelli is erected in the first cave, the one with the deep hole in the ceiling.
+Several caves are open for visiting.

-The longest route takes 3 km of a way and goes down to 72 meters.
-The amazing trip around the underground world runs through the several caves, covered with the crystalline growths, illuminated with a dimmed light, what creates the illusion of monsters, faeries, angels and fantastic beings.
-The Empty Corridor – a long, narrow gorge with walls up to 450 meters – provides a really stately appearance.
+The longest route is 3 km and goes down for 72 meters.
+An amazing trip around the underground world passes through several caves covered with crystalline growths and illuminated with dimmed light, which creates the illusion of monsters, fairies, angels, and other fantastic beings.
+The Empty Corridor, a long and narrow gorge with walls up to 450 meters, has a really stately appearance.

-15 Euro – the whole route of 3 km.
+15 Euro for a complete route of 3 km.

-10 Euro – the short route of 1 km (does not reach the White Cave).
+10 Euro for a short route of 1 km (it does not reach White Cave).

-But no matter how mysterious was the underworld, we come back.
-Here, there is the hot Italian sun, and we want to go all over the endlessly hospitable roads of Campania.
+No matter how mysterious the underworld was, we came back up to the hot Italian sun again and the endlessly hospitable roads of Campania.